mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 _Out?
 Was he there?_

-"Your nather is a tough cookie, I'll have you know.
+"Your nather is a tough cookie, you know?
 I figured she'd die in the fire or at least the chaos after.
-But somehow she convinced people to let her rule.
-Even got her own special flow tattoo pattern to prove it.
+But somehow she survived; convinced people to let her rule.
+Even got her own special flow tattoo to prove it.
 Casra would be prou–"

 "Don't talk about my mother," I said.
-The blade of the dagger cleaving my words in two.
+The blade of the dagger cleaving my breath in two.

-"Oh you think I didn't want her to stay alive?
-Addict slaves are great but willing slaves are even better.
-She would have brought me so much money.
-But ... let's just say things got a little out of hand."
+"Oh you think I didn't want hae to stay alive?
+Addict slaves are great.
+They never fight, they never speak.
+Sometimes they die but those monstrosities always come back.
+But... willing slaves?
+Oh they're even better.
+They die when you kill them, and they work so hard.
+All for the glory of their Ulukoma and its great leader Casra.
+They'd never have known we were selling the fruits of their labor for a premium price."

+"Shut up!"

+He gripped my arm and stooped down to look closely at me.

+"Casra could have made so much money for the two of you.
+But thi didn't have the willpower.
+Let's just say I added some fuel to a small fire named Lissa and things kind of spiralled from there."

 "Fuck you!"